angelaambroz/cs171-project/README.md

 ### Summary

 Spring 2016.
-This project will visualize the story shapes of a variety of 19th century novels.
+This project will visualize the story shapes of a ~~variety of 19th century novels~~ about 300 science fiction short stories.
 Ideally, I'd like to build something that's extendable to a wide variety of texts.
 This is the final project for [CS171 Spring 2016](http://www.cs171.org/2016/).

 ### Inspiration